timvw/timvw.github.io/_drafts/building.md

 ---
-title: Leverage Terraform, Azure Container Service, kaniko to create and use container images
+title: Leverage Terraform, Azure Container Service and kaniko to create and use container images on Kubernetes.
 author: timvw
 layout: post
 ---